-The southernmost tip of Indian peninsula is home to an amalgamation of three water bodies- Ganga, Yamuna, and the fictitious Saraswati river.
+The southernmost tip of the Indian peninsula is home to an amalgamation of three water bodies- Ganga, Yamuna, and the fictitious Saraswati river.
 Kanyakumari literally means virgin goddess.
 The beautiful town derived its name from the famous Virgin Goddess Kanyakumari Devi whose temple is an important destination in Kerala sightseeings.

 Bhagavathy Amman Temple

 Famously known as Devi Kanyakumari Temple is one of the prominent religious tourist attractions in India.
 The town gets its name from the Goddess.
 The 3000-year-old temple is considered as one among the 108 Shakti Peethas.
 Many legends are connected to the origin of the temple.
 One famous legend claims that the goddess an incarnation of Goddess Parvati was supposed to wed Lord Siva.
 But he never showed up on the wedding day.
 So the Goddess waited for him throughout her lifetime as a virgin.
 The temple architecture and the stunning idol of the goddess with the diamond nose pin make the temple a must-visit site.